 - 1 large onion diced

-- 1 cup white or brown rice rinsed & drained
+- 1 cup white rice or brown rice rinsed & drained

-- 14 oz can tomato sauce low sodium
+- 14 ounces can tomato sauce low sodium

-- 8 cups water or low sodium broth
+- 8 cups chicken broth or vegetable broth low sodium

 - 3 bay leaves